Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Introduction

 \subsection{The contributions}

-The last contribution of this paper is a single proof of the one-step equivalence of eval-readback and eval-apply evaluators for a large set of strategies.
-The proof proceeds by a novel application of LWF on a \emph{plain but arbitrary} eval-readback evaluator and a \emph{plain but arbitrary} eval-apply evaluator which rely on a \emph{generic} readback evaluator and a \emph{generic} eval-apply evaluator that respectively implement as fixed-points all the \emph{plain and concrete} readback and eval-apply evaluators in the set.
-The LWF steps are applied verbatim on the two arbitrary evaluators.
-These are arbitrary because some parameters to the generic evaluators they invoke have type-checked but undefined values (are existentially quantified in the sense of logic programming).
-The concrete values substitutable for these parameters are constrained by the provisos and the LWF steps, and collected in a list of equations that capture the conditions for one-step equivalence.
+The last contribution of this paper is a single proof of the one-step equivalence of eval-readback and eval-apply evaluators.
+The proof proceeds by a novel application of LWF on a plain but arbitrary eval-readback evaluator and eval-apply evaluator.
+They are `plain' in that they respectively call (instantiate) a \emph{generic} readback evaluator and a \emph{generic} eval-apply evaluator that respectively implement as fixed-points all the plain and concrete readback and eval-apply evaluators for the standard (history-free, deterministic, non-parallel, left-to-right) strategies in the literature and more.
+They are `arbitrary' in that some parameters to the generic evaluators have undefined (but type-checked) values, which are thus `existentially quantified' in the sense of logic programming.
+The LWF steps are applied verbatim on the two plain and arbitrary evaluators.
+The concrete values substitutable for the undefined parameters are constrained by well-formedness provisos of the generic evaluators and by the LWF steps, and are collected at the end in a list of equations that capture the conditions for one-step equivalence.